MelFindlay/Camera-Trap-Study-Site/README.md

 C Study duration.
 C_STUDY_DURATION.R and two dataframes (1) C_STUDYDURATION_REST.CSV (containing records of "rests" of otter longer then 15 mins) and (2) C_STUDY_DURATION_PRESENCE.CSV (which contains all registrations of otter at the holt).

 D Optimal camera trap settings.
 The first analysis looks at clip duration which assesses when a feature is first apparent in frame i.e. FAF.
-D_CLIP_DURATION.R and two csv files D_FAF_PRIM.csv (sex ID from primary characteristics) and D_FAFPRIMANDSEC.csv (sex ID using primary and secondary characteristics).
+D_CLIP_DURATION.R and three csv files D_FAF_PRIM.csv (sex ID from primary characteristics) and D_FAFPRIMANDSEC.csv (sex ID using primary and secondary characteristics)and D_FAFSCENT.csv (contains number of seconds until spraint/urine observed)

 The second analysis in D investigates when otters were active to see if a duty time could be set with minimal loss of data.
 D_DUTYTIME.R to be used with D_DUTYTIME.csv